 Ways to use this nipple waterer

 The plastic holder comes with a yellow mounting strip that will allow you to move the chick drinker up in ¾” increments as needed.
-Two screws are provided to attach the mounting strip to your coop.

 - Hang it on the side of a wire cage with the optional wire holder

 - Mount it on the side of a wooden coop with the optional plastic holder